 Current Draw: 4.5A

-Gerbing’s 12V Heated Vest is a premium quality product at a premium price.
-It comes with heated pads on the chest, back and collar and the heating elements are covered by a lifetime warranty.
+Gerbing’s 12V Heated Vest is a premium quality product at a reasonable price.
+It comes with heated pads on the chest, back, and collar and the heating elements are covered by a lifetime warranty.

-Highly compressible – can be packed for unpredictable rides
+- Highly compressible – can be packed for unpredictable weather

 Keis V501 Premium Heated Vest

 Current Draw: 1.5A

 The Keiss V501 is a premium, breathable, lightweight heated vest – at a reasonable price.
 It’s fully washable too.

 The V501 has elasticated side panels for a unisex fit.
 Most of the feedback on this one suggests going down a size.
 With optional extras, including variable heat control and a range of 12V battery packs, you can extend battery life and get the heat that’s just right – on or off the bike.